Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Osteoporosis is a progressive condition in which bone density is lost, or there is insufficient bone formation, thereby weakening the bones and making them more susceptible to fractures.
-Although much more common in older adults, especially women in menopause and after, osteoporosis can also occur during childhood.
+Osteoporosis is a progressive condition in which bone density is lost, or there is insufficient bone formation.
+This weakens the bones and making them more susceptible to fractures.
+Although much more common in older adults, especially women during and after menopause, osteoporosis can also occur during childhood.
 Most often, osteoporosis during childhood is caused by an underlying medical condition (called secondary osteoporosis) or a genetic disorder (such as osteogenesis imperfecta).
 Sometimes, no cause can be found and the disease is categorized as a rare form of osteoporosis, called idiopathic juvenile osteoporosis (IJO).

-In children, the following causes may be attributed to the different forms of osteoporosis:
+In children, the following causes may be attributed to different forms of osteoporosis.

 Anticonvulsants (for seizures)